hunter-teacher-cert/currdev-work-lui5c/unit_plan/lessons/02_while_lab_2.md

 The class is a lab, so students will use the above starter file and spend the class doing that activity.

 The extension assignment is to create the odd-vertices star code.
+Extension beyond that is the extension of the number-guessing game from lab 1 - adding a high score.

 ## Assignments

-The homework is to finish any late homework for 10% off and to finish any remaining work on the labs.
+The homework is to:
+* finish any late homework for 10% off
+* finish any remaining work on either of the 2 the labs
+* study for the while loops quiz next class